-Experiencing neck spasms can put a halt on day-to-day life.
-The extreme pain and limited range of motion can affect many aspects of your lifestyle, and even restrict you from doing the things you love.
-If neck spasms have been interrupting your life, chiropractic treatment and well-informed self-care can help.
+Experiencing neck spasms can put a halt on day-to-day life, and if you're in pain it is best to seek neck spasm treatment as soon as possible.
+Extreme neck pain and limited range of motion can affect many aspects of your lifestyle, and even restrict you from doing the things you love.
+If neck spasms have been interrupting your life, neck injury treatment and well-informed self-care can help.

-From just below the surface of the skin to supporting the bones of the spine, the neck is composed of several layers of muscles.
+Just below the surface of the skin, the neck is composed of several layers of muscles that support the bones of the cervical spine.
 The muscles of the neck all perform various important functions in the body, which is why neck spasms can be so obtrusive.

 Typically the movement of these muscles is controlled by impulses sent from our nervous system to nerve endings within the muscles themselves.
 Our nervous system tells the muscles to contract and relax, which is a painless process that takes less than a second to register.
 However, when the muscles experience an uncontrolled contraction, we refer to this as a spasm.
 Neck spasms occur when the muscles within the neck contract involuntarily, and can cause pain, limited range of motion, and numbness.